MrPunyapal/livewire-chat-app/README.md

     ```

     ```bash
-    # Lint the code using Pint
+    # Lint and refactor the code using Rector, then format with Pint
     composer lint
     composer test:lint

-    # Refactor the code using Rector
-    composer refactor
-    composer test:refactor

     # Run PHPStan
     composer test:types